 - Music, sing-a-long sessions and exercises to music

 - Regular mini-bus trips and outings with family and friends.

 - Frequent visits from community groups.

 - Valuables: Selwyn Oaks does not accept responsibility for valuables such as jewellery and money.

 - Fire: Selwyn Oaks has smoke detectors and sprinklers.
 Should you hear an alarm, please stay where you are.
 Our staff have fire evacuation procedures in place and you can feel safe in their hands.

 - Visitors Book: We have a visitor signing in/out book which is monitored.
 This helps to ensure the safety of all our people.

 BEING GOOD NEIGHBOURS

-Please do not smoke within our Rest Home & Hospital - we do have designated courtyard areas for smokers.
+Please do not smoke within our Hospital.
 We ask that you respect your neighbours by not having your TV or radio on too loudly.